AI / ML Engineer · Based in Brazil — Open to relocation (Canada) Q2 2027

 Trade-off

-Daily retraining over online learning — more predictable, auditable, and easy to roll back.
+Weekly retraining over online learning — more predictable, auditable, and easy to roll back.
 Online learning adds risk of concept drift poisoning at production scale.

 Limitations